Integrating Jupyter Notebook in VS Code

 Configuring VS Code

 I am familiar with using VS Code for editing.
 So I thought it would be wonderful to set up the environment Jupyter Notebook within the VS code.
+You can download VS Code in This Link.

 1. Go to Extensions and install Jupyter (by Microsoft) and Python in VS Code.